rockydoc/express-auth-skeleton/README.md

-simple cookie authentication with express
+simple cookie authentication with express 4 and passport